The University of Osaka Instruction Manual (Student Life Guide)

 If your address has changed, you need to notify the municipal government of your residence.
 For more information, visit the Ministry of Internal Affairs and Communications website | |

-Icho Festival is held in early May every year to celebrate the day of Osaka University's founding (May 1st), welcome new students, and form bonds between faculty, students, and people of the surrounding communities.
-For more information, click here. |
+Icho Festival is held in early May every year to celebrate the day of the University of Osaka's founding (May 1st), welcome new students, and form bonds between faculty, students, and people of the surrounding communities.
+For more information, check the University of Osaka's official website. |

 About study |